urbanjost/M_datapac/README.md

   * [SCALE](src/source/scale.ffinc)    - compute the sample range, sample standard deviation, sample relative standard deviation, and sample variance
   * [SD](src/source/sd.ffinc)          - compute the standard deviation of a vector of observations
   * [SKIPR](src/source/skipr.ffinc)    - skip over a user-specified number of rows in reading a data file
+  * [SORT](src/source/sort.ffinc)      - sort a vector of sample observations, also return the positions in the original vector
   * [SORTC](src/source/sortc.ffinc)    - sort a vector of sample observations and "carry" a second a vector
-  * [SORT](src/source/sort.ffinc)      - sort a vector of sample observations, also return the positions in the original vector
+  * [SORTP](src/source/sortp.ffinc)   - sorts and ranks a numeric vector X
   * [SPCORR](src/source/spcorr.ffinc)  - compute the sample Spearman rank correlation coefficient between two vectors of observations
   * [STMOM3](src/source/stmom3.ffinc)  - compute the third central moment (i.e., the skewness) of a vector of observations
   * [STMOM4](src/source/stmom4.ffinc)  - compute the fourth central moment (i.e., the kurtosis) of a vector of observations